A Fragment of Fear: Synopsis

 James Compton, an English journalist and crime writer, is vacationing at a hotel in Italy, recovering from the after effects of a car accident.
-His fiancé Juliet, who he is planning to marry in the very near future, is on a brief work trip to America.
+His fiancée Juliet, whom he is planning to marry in the very near future, is on a brief work trip to America.

 Lucy Dawson, a fellow English guest with whom he is slightly acquainted, is found murdered in the ruins of Pompeii.
 The Italian police appear to be making little progress in their investigation.
-Compton is intrigued by the case and visits her grave in the protestant cemetery in Napoli where he finds a single wreath from what appears to be a group or organisation with which Dawson was involved, calling itself the Stepping Stones.
+Compton is intrigued by the case and visits her grave in the protestant cemetery in Naples where he finds a single wreath from what appears to be a group or organisation with which Dawson was involved, calling itself the Stepping Stones.
 Planning to write an article about the case he enters Dawson’s hotel room and in a book about Pompeii finds a map indicating that Dawson had a prearranged meeting at the location where she was found murdered.

-After a slightly jarring conversation with the hotel manager where he appears to be warned off further investigation, Compton returns to England and continues his enquires.
+After a slightly jarring conversation with the hotel manager where he appears to be warned off further investigation, Compton returns to England and continues his enquiries.
 A number of unsettling incidents occur but he refuses to stop his investigations and quickly becomes embroiled in a world of blackmail and espionage leading him to doubt his own sanity.